patrickmaynard/fun-with-users/README.md

 Low-priority TODO items (convert to GitHub issues before doing further work):

 * Create OpenAPI documentation (not a priority because of the Postman collection).
+* Make sure that your documentation page's sandboxing feature works.
 * Make psalm stricter by one level, then move this item to a lower priority task and repeat after several other tasks.
 * Grow the length of time each JWT is valid for -- right now, it expires after an hour.
 * In user creation endpoint, have serializer ignore any new properties by default instead of needing to update an entity class constant.
 * This should be done by converting from the Symfony serializer to the JMS serializer and using serialization groups.
 * Move hard-coded strings into class constants.
-* Handle Guzzle exceptions in tests
+* Handle any unhandled Guzzle exceptions in tests